arhat-dev/krew-index/README.md

 ### Add a new plugin `kubectl-FOO`

+- Create a matrix file at [templates/matrix-kubectl-FOO.yaml](./templates)
+  - With all kernel/arch pairs defined for the plugin
 - Create a plugin config at [templates/kubectl-FOO.yaml](./templates)
   - Add a `workflow:run` task for the plugin
     - with name `index-kubectl-FOO`